-Non-anadromous fish (resident coastal rainbow trout and Pacific lamprey ammocoetes) are transported via aerated coolers to either the mainstem Santa Clara River, Sespe Creek, or Santa Paula Creek (Photo 13, 17, and 15, Appendix B).
-If conditions are not suitable for trout in the mainstem Santa Clara River, resident rainbow trout might be transported to Santa Paula Creek upstream of Steckel Park or Sespe Creek at Grand Avenue.
-All other native, nonanadromous fish and aquatic species are transported and released upstream of the Freeman Diversion structure.
+Non-anadromous fish (resident coastal rainbow trout and Pacific lamprey ammocoetes) were transported via aerated coolers to either the mainstem Santa Clara River, Sespe Creek, or Santa Paula Creek (Photos 10, 15, and 13 respectively, Appendix B).
+If conditions were not suitable for trout in the mainstem Santa Clara River, resident rainbow trout might be transported to Santa Paula Creek upstream of Steckel Park or Sespe Creek at Grand Avenue.
+All other native, non-anadromous fish and aquatic species were transported and released upstream of the Freeman Diversion Structure.

-2.2.3 SMOLT LENGTH MEASUREMENTS
+2.2.2 SMOLT LENGTH MEASUREMENTS